top of page

 Many people seek to feel, to experience emotion.
 The philosopher seeks to understand reality beyond said experience.
 Impression might not commonly be a good indication of reality, no matter how good or charming it would make you feel.
 Because if you are a true philosopher, you will shove aside even the obstacles that make you feel good and charmed.

 And thus, the pursuit of philosophy is like the loss of humanity within you.
 Not of compassion, necessarily, but of enticement.
 Of the joy of experience, be it good or bad.
 It is almost... like becoming an undead.
-Almost like a point of no return, should you, like me, desire nothing more in this reality, but philosophizing.
+It may feel almost like a point of no return, should you, like me, desire nothing more in this reality, but philosophizing.
 And that is why the philosopher is the lover of wisdom, for they put their pursuit as superior, if not, above all.

-You might realize that this is one of the reasons as to why philosophy isn't as relevant as other fields of life.
+You might realize that this is one of the reasons as to why philosophy isn't as relevant as other fields of life, at least it is how it might be largely perceived...
 It seeks rationality above emotion, all because emotion may be the inferior indication to reality.
 Compared to the rationale, that aims to understand, while it destroys fascination in its wake.
 That might as well be the trade-off of the rational man or woman: The reality of the sun outside Plato's cave, and not the entertaining shadows of the bonfire, within his cave.

 Prepare to be disappointed.
 Prepare to be upset.
 Disillusionment, especially of mystery, may do that to those who give up illusion.

-And this is exactly why I do not like fiction anymore, even though it used to entertain me a lot.
+And this is exactly why I do not like fiction as much anymore, even though it used to entertain me a lot.
 I no longer desire to escape to fantasies.
-Hence why I've not been writing about them as much as of late.
-Even though I believe we can learn from fiction, it is a poor substitute of reality, which means that reality should be preferable to any honest philosopher.

 Tomasio A. Rubinshtein, Philosocom's Founder & Writer